alibaba/graph-learn/docs/operator.md

 make test
 ```

-Usually, writting c++ test is the fast way to check errors.
+Usually, writting a C++ test is the fast way to check errors.
 After that, you can make the python package and install it.

 ```